Food Insecurity & FoodShare Programs

-Food insecurity is defined as the state of being without reliable access to a sufficient quantity of affordable, nutritious food.
+Approximately 30 percent of college students lack reliable access to sufficient quantities of affordable, nutritious food.

-The program is provided through a collaboration including The Table: a Lutheran Episcopal ministry, the Office of Sustainability and the Division of Student Affairs.
+TU's FoodShare program is provided through a collaboration of The Table: a Lutheran Episcopal ministry, the Office of Sustainability, the Office of Civic Engagement and Social Responsibility, and the Division of Student Affairs.

 A TU Community Conversation: Becoming a Hunger Free Campus